ScootPad Glossary of Terms

 Avatar: Icon or figure representing a person in the platform – options for free avatars or students can use coins to purchase animated avatars

-Behavior: Tool for teachers to easily reinforce positive non-academic outcomes, keep students on task, and enhance your classroom culture – allow teachers to monitor behavior trends for the classroom and individual students
+Behavior: Tool for teachers to quickly reinforce positive non-academic outcomes, keep students on task, and enhance your classroom culture – allow teachers to monitor behavior trends for the classroom and individual students.

 Behavior Reports: Report to review class behavior summaries and view by student as well as by behavior